strapi/documentation/docs/developer-docs/latest/development/typescript.md

 ## Add TypeScript support to an existing Strapi project

+You can migrate an existing JavaScript project to TypeScript with incremental steps without needing complete refactor.

+The first step is to create new content in TypeScript beside existing JavaScript.
+Then we can start to enable typechecking on specific JavaScript files, when we are done we can enable JavaScript check on the entire project.
+This will give us time to migrate all JavaScript content over the time

+### Add TypeScript Compiler, with `allowJs`

 Adding TypeScript support to an existing project requires adding 2 `tsconfig.json` files and rebuilding the admin panel.
 Additionally, the `eslintrc` and `eslintignore` files can be optionally removed.
 The TypeScript flag `allowJs` should be set to `true` in the root `tsconfig.json` file to incrementally add TypeScript files to existing JavaScript projects.
 The `allowJs` flag allows `.ts` and `.tsx` files to coexist with JavaScript files.

 TypeScript support can be added to an existing Strapi project using the following procedure: